 Students are responsible for ensuring the accuracy and completeness of their own registration and change of registration.
 Students are advised to contact their Chair in advance of registration for assistance in course selection and academic advising.
-If further advising is needed regarding the required liberal studies component of any major, students are advised to contact the Chair of Critical and Creative Studies.
+If further advising is needed regarding the required Critical and Creative Studies component of any major, students are advised to contact the Chair of Critical and Creative Studies.